 If you have been injured in a slip & fall or trip & fall accident – don’t hesitate to call the personal injury attorneys at Sand Law today.
 The longer you wait to contact a lawyer, the harder it is to collect evidence or interview witnesses.
 This is because people’s memories are not as fresh or there has been a change to the location where the injury occurred.
 By contacting us as soon as possible, we are able to have investigators go to the scene and take photographs, interview witnesses, and review evidence.

-Call the slip and fall lawyers at Sand Law today for a free, no-obligation consultation.
-We can be reached at (651) 571-4125 or online.
+Contact the slip and fall lawyers at Sand Law today for a free, no-obligation consultation.
+You can contact us online or call us at 651-291-7263.